UO-Biostats/UO_ABS/README.md

 - To view a local version run `jekyll serve`.

+- The skeleton can by modified by editing `config.yml` and `_includes/themes/twitter/default.html`.

 - To get this to build locally with Debian, I had to `aptitude remove jekyll`; `bundle update`; then find where the executable is using `bundle info jekyll`; and finally make a symlink for the `jekyll` executable to somewhere in my `PATH`.